entelecheia/lecture/book/lectures/llms/intro/index.md

-# Introduction to the Large Language Models
+# Introduction to the LLMs

 ## Abstract